microsoft/vscode-dev-containers/containers/java/README.md

 }
 ```

+Remove the appropriate arg or set its value to `"false"` to skip installing the specified tool.

-You can specify the verison of Gradle or Maven if needed.
+You can also specify the verison of Gradle or Maven if needed.

 ```json
 "args": {